ynx0/library/README.md

 There are three different access policies supported by Library:

-- `%open` - anyone can request the library
+- `%open` - anyone can request access to the library
-- `%children` - only children can request the library
+- `%children` - only children can request access to the library
-- `%whitelist` - only select ships specified at the time of creation can request the library
+- `%whitelist` - only select ships specified can request the access to library

+They can be set *once* at the time of creation of the library.

 <!--
 ## Reference